probablyjassin/bot-mk8dx-public/README.md

 #### How it works:
 When voting for the format, instead of picking FFA, 2v2, 3v3,... pick `Mini Mogi`!

 Mini Mogis are always FFA, and they are **capped to 40 minutes of play time, or until you reach 6 races**!
 The Lounge Bot will also notify you in the mogi when the 40 minute threshold is reached.
+Furthermore, MMR gains/losses are reduced to 60%

 ## RANDOM Teams!
 While voting for the format, you can now **press `Random Teams` before you pick**, to get **fully randomized teammates** if the vote ends in **2v2 or 3v3**!